Active Learning for Crowd-Sourced Databases: Ranking Algorithms

+Note that we cannot completely ignore uncertainty and choose items only based on their \emph{potential} impact on the classifier.
+When the classifier is highly confident of its predicted label, no matter how much impact an opposite label could have on the classifier, acquiring a label for that item wastes resources because the crowd label will most likely agree with that of the classifier anyway.
+Thus, our \ete algorithm combines these two strategies in a mathematically sound way, described next.

-The idea is that we want to get a label for an item which is most likely to minimize the overall training error.
-If we knew that the current model's prediction ($\hat{l}_u$) was correct, then we could estimate the training error by adding $\{u,\hat{l}_u\}$ to the existing training data $L$ and retraining the model.
-Denote the error of this model by $e_{\textrm{right}}$.
-On the other hand, if we knew that the predicted label was incorrect, we could add $\{u,1-\hat{l}_u\}$ to the training set and retrain the model.
-Denote the error of this model with $e_{\textrm{wrong}}$.
-The problem of course is that (i) we do not know what the true label is, and (ii) we do not know the exact error of each model.
-Solving (ii) is relatively easy: we assume those labels and use cross validation on our already labeled data to estimate both errors, say $\hat e_{\textrm{right}}$ and $\hat e_{\textrm{wrong}}$.
-To solve the first problem, we can again bootstrap our current training data to estimate the probability that our current prediction ($\hat l_{u}$) is correct.
+Let $l=\theta^L(u)$ be the current classifier's predicted label for $u$.
+If we magically knew that $l$ was the correct label, we could simply add $\langle u,l\rangle$ to $L$ and retrain the classifier.
+Let $e_{\textrm{right}}$ be this new classifier's error.
+On the other hand, if we somehow knew that $l$ was the incorrect label, we would instead add $\langle u,1-l\rangle$ to $L$ and retrain the classifier accordingly.
+Let $e_{\textrm{wrong}}$ denote the error of this new classifier.
+The problem is that (i) we do not know what the true label is, and (ii) we do not know the classifier's error in either case.